lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 members of this set in any order, typically with the aim of maximizing, minimizing, or exactly matching a specific target, cumulative sum, or product of these choices under some constraint.
-Although the choices can be sorted, the constraint prevents a greedy algorithm from being correct.
+Although the choices can be sorted, the global constraint prevents a greedy algorithm from working.
 In general, our actual choices are unimportant and only their cumulative value matters and needs to be tracked.

-Thus the features of the recursive states are the current choice being considered and the remaining constraint which produce the ideal cumulative value for a given state.
+Thus the features of a recursive state are (1) the current choice being considered and (2) the remaining constraint needed to produce the ideal cumulative value.
 The state transitions generally iterate over the different elements taking a max or min of their inclusion or exclusion.
 Subproblems are either prefixes or suffixes of the given choices since ordering is irrelevant.

 Notable Problems: 0/1 Knapsack, Partition Equal Subset Sum